yingCMU/deep_learning_u/CNN/note_weight-initialization.md

 The normal distribution gives us pretty similar behavior compared to the uniform distribution, in this case.
 This is likely because our network is so small; a larger neural network will pick more weight values from each of these distributions, magnifying the effect of both initialization styles.
 In general, a normal distribution will result in better performance for a model.

+## Pytorch Default initialization

+Something really interesting is happening here.
+You may notice that the red line "no weights" looks a lot like our uniformly initialized weights.
+It turns out that PyTorch has default weight initialization behavior for every kind of layer.
+You can see that **linear layers are initialized with a uniform distribution** (uniform weights _and_ biases) in [the module source code](https://pytorch.org/docs/stable/_modules/torch/nn/modules/linear.html).

+---

+However, you can also see that the weights taken from a normal distribution are comparable, perhaps even a little better!
+So, it may still be useful, especially if you are trying to train the best models, to initialize the weights of a model according to rules that *you* define.

+And, this is not the end of your learning path!
+You're encouraged to look at the different types of [common initialization distributions](https://pytorch.org/docs/stable/nn.html#torch-nn-init).
+As you continue to learn in the classroom, you'll also see more resources for learning about and practicing weight initialization!